sarahnh05/store-management-api/README.md

 # store-management-api

-Simple REST API for managing products with authentication and validation functionality built using Express, Prisma, and PostgreSQL.
+A RESTful API for managing products and users with authentication, role-based access control, validation, pagination, and soft delete, built using Express, Prisma, and PostgreSQL.

 ## Features
 - User authentication (register, login, & logout)